AndreaGarofoli/TranscriptomicClassifier/README.md

 The classifier has been build using Python3.

-Please find the Jupyther ipynb file with additional information and the code.
+Please find the Jupyther ipynb file with additional information and the code of the Python script.